 Courts need clarity — and so do you.
 Below, you'll see what our mental health evaluations and court reports are, and what they are not.

-The four pillars of our voluntary psychiatric evaluations and court reports:
+Here are the four pillars of our voluntary psychiatric evaluations and court reports:

 1. Taking Initiative